telerik/kendo-ui-core/docs-aspnet-core/getting-started-linux.md

         yo aspnet

-As a result, the response demonstrated in the example below is shown.
+A similar result to the response demonstrated in the example below should be shown.

 ###### Example